KMukuch/ctuix/README.md

 ## CMake

-In order to build cJSON with CMake on a Unix platform, make a build directory and run CMake inside it:
+In order to build the library with CMake on a Unix platform, run CMake in the project directory:

 ```c
 cmake -B build